Six advantages of data-driven working

 Democratic organizationThe data used by data-driven organizations is usually measurable in the primary process.
 Nine times out of ten, the data comes from the bottom.
 The data reflects the impact of an intervention on the whole.

 Take ProRail, which is currently experimenting with data in an effort to combat train delays.
 The company is sitting on mountains of interesting data that can be used to better serve travelers.
-Through intelligent use of new technologies, like sensors, the organization sees plenty of opportunities to solve concrete and practical problems.
+Through the intelligent use of new technologies, like sensors, the organization sees plenty of opportunities to solve concrete and practical problems.
 ProRail has managed to increase the availability of the railway network by using data-driven measures to prevent outages.
 They’ve gotten much better at predicting people walking on the tracks and causing delays by combining data from various sources.

 Data-driven working counter-balances many organizations that primarily work with corrective mechanisms designed at the top and applied after the fact.
-But data-driven working isn’t based on a hierarchy; it doesn’t work along lines of power or the chain of command.
+But data-driven working isn’t based on a hierarchy; it doesn’t work along the chain of command.
 It works by revealing relevant data and making it available to the people doing the work.
 Instead of a chain of command, it’s more about a dashboard of data.
 Within this concept, there’s no place for managers with egos or those who put ambition above the quality of work.

 By returning the power to the craft (see number 2) and management information being established through data, you can make do with far fewer layers of management.
 This results in flatter organizations.
 Continuous learning and improvement can only take place when you clearly know where you are and you’re not distracted by things that don’t matter.
-The world is full of such things, which it’s why it’s important to focus on that when implementing data-driven working.
+The world is full of such things, which is why it’s important to focus on that when implementing data-driven working.

 4. Return passion and pleasure to the workplace